bitsofart/contest/.github/ISSUE_TEMPLATE/content-suggestion.md

 ---
 name: Content suggestion
 about: The standard content suggestion template
-title: ''
+title: "Suggestion for the coming week contest"
-labels: Next piece
+labels: Next content
-assignees: 'janethebot'
+assignees: "janethebot"
 ---

 --- Place here the exact content you're suggesting as a next piece ---